Daniel arap Moi: Vice-Presidency

-After Kenya gained independence on 12 December 1963, Kenyatta convinced Moi that KADU and KANU should be merged to complete the process of decolonisation.
+After Kenya gained independence on 12 December 1963, Kenyatta convinced Moi that KADU and KANU should merge to complete the process of decolonisation.
 Accordingly, KADU dissolved and joined KANU in 1964.
 The only real challenge to KANU's dominance came from the Kenya People's Union, starting in 1966.
 That party was banned in 1969, and from that point onward Kenya was a de facto one-party state dominated by the Kĩkũyũ-Luo alliance.
 However, with an eye on the fertile lands of the Rift Valley populated by members of Moi's Kalenjin tribe, Kenyatta secured their support by first promoting Moi to Minister for Home Affairs in 1964, and then to Vice-President in 1967.
 As a member of a minority tribe Moi was also an acceptable compromise for the major tribes.
 Moi was elected to the Kenyan parliament in 1963 from Baringo North.
-From 1966 until his retirement in 2002 he served as the MP for Baringo Central in addition to his various other offices.
+From 1966 until his retirement in 2002, he served as the MP for Baringo Central in addition to his various other offices.

-However, Moi faced opposition from the Kikuyu elite known as the Kiambu Mafia, who would have preferred one of their own to accede to the presidency.
+However, Moi faced opposition from the tribe Kikuyu elite known as the Kiambu Mafia, who would have preferred one of their own to accede to the presidency.
 This resulted in an attempt by the constitutional drafting group to change the constitution to prevent the vice-president automatically assuming power in the event of the president's death.
 However, many senior Kikuyu politicians, including Mwai Kibaki and Charles Njonjo, as well as Kenyatta himself, opposed such a change to the order of succession, fearing it might lead to political instability if Kenyatta died, given his advanced age and perennial illnesses.
 Thus, Moi's position as successor to Kenyatta was safeguarded.